 The remuneration of directors serving as Board-Audit Committee members shall be within ¥300 million per annum (based on a resolution of the 43rd Annual General Meeting of Shareholders held on June 16, 2015).

+Note: The number of directors serving as Board-Audit Committee members as of the end of this Annual General Meeting of Shareholders mentioned above was four.

 The remuneration of directors serving as Board-Audit Committee members is determined through discussions between the Board-Audit Committee members.

-The remuneration of directors serving as Board-Audit Committee members consists only of basic compensation excluding performance-linked portion, and there is no extraordinary compensation.
-The compensation system, which is not easily affected by the Company's performance, ensures their independence to the Company's management.
+The remuneration of directors serving as Board-Audit Committee members consists only of basic compensation excluding performance-linked portion, and there is no extraordinary compensation nor stock-based remuneration.
+The remuneration system, which is not easily affected by the Company's performance, ensures their independence to the Company's management.

 The Articles of Incorporation of the Company do not stipulate that decisions on the execution of important business can be delegated to directors.
 Such decisions are made based on thorough discussions by the Board of Directors, including independent directors serving as Board-Audit Committee members.
-The level of compensation for directors serving as Board-Audit Committee members is set by taking into account their involvement in important management decision-making and their duties of supervising business execution.
+The level of remuneration for directors serving as Board-Audit Committee members is set by taking into account their involvement in important management decision-making and their duties of supervising business execution.